rayGreycloud/meteor-note-app/readme.md

-#Generic Meteor Project

-Includes a basic react and auth setup.
+# Noted
+## note web app

+Project built using Meteor and React